 The framing narrative, “Tape … Read More »

 Two degenerate teens discover a nameless, zombie-dead-girl.
 One teen decides to chill with it and play house.
 The other teen considers having sex with the dead girl, but then decides he is going to focus on another girl.
 One that is alive.

 Deadgirl is a film about people who have sex with a dead girl.
 You can watch the situation corrupt JT (I know where there is this dead girl that I can bang!), and you can watch this guy named Rickie (Shiloh Fernandez) pursue his pie-in-the-sky love while he waits most of the movie before he decides to save the day for dead girl.

 JT doesn’t want to leave his “Precious Deadgirl,” and then discovers that deadgirl can bite and pass the zombie-condition.
-Even though he fails to capture a new woman to infect, the … Read More »
+Even though he fails to … Read More »

 Ever since Bram Stoker started his classic novel Dracula, he put the world of the vampire directly in the hands of men.
 His count was a wealthy aristocrat, one from an exotic location with powers beyond anything society could imagine.
 The women of Stoker’s world existed at the whim of men and this was most likely a product of his time.